 Photo: Masataka Suemitsu

 Reuben Blundell is Music Director of the Lansdowne Symphony Orchestra, one of PA’s great artistic treasures, and their debut CD, American Romantics III was recently released worldwide through Naxos and New Focus Records.
 Reuben also directs the Riverside Orchestra in New York, regularly working with soloists including members of the Metropolitan Opera Orchestra and New York Philharmonic.
-He is also one of the conductors with with The Chelsea Symphony, and when not conducting, often as concertmaster.
+He is also one of the conductors with The Chelsea Symphony, and when not conducting, often as concertmaster.

 He's Artistic Director of the Gowanus Arts Ensemble, a group of outstanding New York freelancers formed for the first two of his three CDs, which have been featured across US radio stations and received glowing reviews from American Record Guide, the UK's Gramophone Magazine, and Limelight (Australia).
 He is a voting member of The Recording Academy (responsible for the GRAMMY Awards), and is also pursuing research expanding performances of repertoire by minority and female composers.